-Marvellous Maples Teacher: Miss Howard
+Marvellous Maples Teacher: Miss Guildford

-Teaching Assistant: Mrs Allison and Mrs Brown
+Teaching Assistant: Mrs Allison, Mrs Robinson and Mrs Nash

-Jolly Junipers Teacher: Mrs Willis
+Jolly Junipers Teacher: Miss O’Connor

-Teaching Assistants: Miss Harrison and Miss Jones
+Teaching Assistants: Miss Labuschagne

 Our classrooms are well organised to promote the children’s independence and to ensure the best from all of our children.
 Both classrooms have working walls for English and Maths to aid the children with their work.
 We also have Topic boards where we proudly display the children’s work and photographs of their learning.